Ravencentric/awesome-arr/README.md

 - [Taggarr](https://github.com/BassHous3/taggarr) - Dub analysis and tagging for media management and filtering your favourite shows in dub.
 - [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking.
 - [Toolbarr](https://github.com/Notifiarr/toolbarr) - Provides a suite of utilities to fix problems with Starr applications.
 Toolbarr allows you to perform various actions against your Starr apps and their SQLite3 databases.
+- [Tracearr](https://github.com/connorgallopo/Tracearr) - Real-time monitoring platform for Plex, Jellyfin, and Emby.
+Track streams, playback analytics, and account sharing detection in one place.
 - [Trailarr](https://github.com/nandyalu/trailarr) - A Docker application to download and manage trailers for your Radarr, and Sonarr libraries.
 - [Traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
 - [Transcoderr](https://github.com/drkno/transcoderr) - A transcoding pipeline designed to normalize file types into a common filetype.
 Dynamically configurable using plugins allowing highly customizable pipelines to be built.